zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You--Part-2.md

 doing preliminary debugging, and writing tests.
 Core developers help new contribitors by tagging tickets, giving direction for how tickets should be resolved, and providing training.
-This in turn, lets new contributors help back by fixing bugs and... eventually become core contributors themselves.
+This in turn, lets new contributors help back by fixing bugs and... eventually becoming core contributors themselves.